cpske/ISP/assignment/week5a.md

     """Read a dictionary of words and return them as a list""" words = []
     try:
-        input = urllib.request.urlopen("http://se.cpe.ku.ac.th/dictionary.txxxt")
+        input = urllib.request.urlopen("http://se.cpe.ku.ac.th/dictionary.txt")
         for line in input:
             # convert line from bytes to unicode, strip whitespace and newline
             words.append( line.decode().strip() )
-    except HTTPError:    # this is like Java "catch(HttpError e)" return []
+    except HTTPError:    # this is like Java "catch(HttpError e)" return []        # return an empty list return words
-    return words
 ```
 Which Tip from *Practices of an Agile Developer* Reference Card tells you that you should improve this code?
-Write the **number** and **title** of the Tip on the Ref Card, such as: *1.
+Write the **number** and **title** of the Tip on the Quick Ref, such as: *1.
 Blame doesn't fix bugs.*

 10. What are good uses of comments?
 (Check all correct answers.)
   - [ ] Make is easy for inexperienced programmers to understand the code.
-  - [ ] Describe the purpose or behavior of code, e.g. what it is trying to do.
+  - [ ] Describe the purpose or code, e.g. what it is trying to do.
   - [ ] Explain the code, line by line.
-  - [ ] Document constraints.
+  - [ ] Document preconditions or constraints.
-  - [ ] Document what value the variables hold, such as "// first name" for firstName.
+  - [ ] Document what value a variable holds, such as "// first name" for firstName.
   - [ ] Document what exceptions and thrown under what conditions.